I’m going to talk about poo now.

 Babies are the same as grown-ups in this regard.

-I hold him in the same position, in the same circumstances, every time.
+I hold him in the same position, in the same circumstances, every morning.
 When do I know when he has to go?
 I don’t, really.
-But I make sure to give him the opportunity at all the times it seems logical: upon waking up in the morning, lunchtime, if I hear a fart, if I notice him grimace or grunt a little, if it’s been a long time since his last elimination, etc.
+But I make sure to give him the opportunity at all the times it seems logical: upon waking up in the morning, lunchtime, if I hear a fart, if I notice him grimace or grunt a little, if it’s been a long time since his last elimination, if he squirms out of my hands, if he starts taking his clothes off, etc.

 It’s just a myth that babies, even newborns, cannot control when they eliminate.
 Peeing and pooing is not like you get so full of it, that it squishes out ’cause there’s no room left inside you, no. Not at all.
 Instead, it’s like, your mind and body chooses when to squeeze out whatever is in there, no matter how much it is.
 Even if you don’t necessarily have to pee, if you make it seem to your body like you’re going to go (like the ritual of going into the private bathroom and sitting on the cold toilet seat), chances are you can get some out.
 Babies bodies function mostly like adult ones.
 They aren’t creatures from another planet.